AndKaminer/PartiVisionML/README.md

 Upon installing the package, you will have access to the commands listed above.
 To get things set up, you will likely want access to a computer vision model.
 Reference the huggingface repository to see all of the available weights.
-Then use the golgi-download-weights command to download the correct weights.
-To check what weights you have available, you can use the golgi-weights-list command.
+Then use the pv-download-weights command to download the correct weights.
+To check what weights you have available, you can use the pv-weights-list command.

 ## Automatic Annotation

-Use the golgi-annotate command like this:
+Use the pv-annotate command like this:

 ```
-    golgi-annotate auto {PATH TO IMAGE} -m {MODEL YOU WANT TO USE (SEE golgi-weights-list)} -k {ROBOFLOW API KEY}
+    pv-annotate auto {PATH TO IMAGE} -m {MODEL YOU WANT TO USE (SEE pv-weights-list)} -k {ROBOFLOW API KEY}
 ```
 The roboflow API key can either be supplied at the beginning with the -k argument or at the end of the process.